Rxhulrxj/Movie-House/README.md

 ## Implementation Highlights

-Movie-Data made with NextJs and it shows the data on the page which are already prerendered on the server.And it is bundled with reactjs.
+Movie-House made with NextJs and it shows the data on the page which are already prerendered on the server.And it is bundled with reactjs.
-Movie-Data is a website which helps users to find there favourite movies without leaving the page.And gets recommendation based on the movie/Tv show user selected and users can watch them from the movie released website,the link is also provided.And users can Search their favourite movie/Tv show.
+Movie-House is a website which helps users to find there favourite movies without leaving the page.And gets recommendation based on the movie/Tv show user selected and users can watch them from the movie released website,the link is also provided.And users can Search their favourite movie/Tv show.

 ### Current Plans for Expansion